How Payments Are Applied

 Sending an additional amount along with my required monthly payment

-When you send an additional amount along with your required monthly payment, the additional amount will apply to principal as long as all outstanding interest and late charges have been satisfied.
+When you send an additional amount along with your required monthly payment, the additional amount will apply to principal as long as all outstanding interest and late fees have been satisfied.

 Sending an additional amount separate from the required monthly payment